OpenChain-Project/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 2． What you need to do to receive the benefits of open source

-3． Risks associated with failure to comply with open source responsibilities
+3． Risks associated with failure to comply with open source obligations

-Unfortunately, there have been cases where a company’s failure to comply with their open source license responsibilities resulted in litigation by the copyright holder.
+Unfortunately, there have been cases where a company’s failure to comply with their open source license obligations resulted in successful litigation by the copyright holder.

 4． Supply chain issues